Sexual content in film: Taiwan

 A 2007 Taiwanese film titled Lust, Caution by director Ang Lee included multiple graphic sex scenes.
 The scenes were edited out for release in China and initially for Singapore, and were shown intact in Taiwan, Hong Kong, and Malaysia, as well as elsewhere.

+Philippines

+The usage of sexual content in feature films remains at large, although controversial, in the Philippine film industry since the Philippine president Ferdinand Marcos era, many contributed with sexploitation and softcore pornography films, more popularly known as bomba films, increasingly became popular, like the most famous work was Ricardo Lee's Silip (1985).

+Bomba films was widely surge in popularity in the late 2010s, with Viva Communications's streaming service Vivamax became the largest-distributed softcore streaming service in the Philippines to produce erotic films including Brillante Mendoza's Virgin Forest, Darryl Yap's Revirginized, and Ricardo Lee's Eyes on Fire.

 Television

 Many drama series, and daytime soap operas are based around sex.
 This commonly revolves around the development of personal relationships of the main characters, with a view of creating sexual tension in the series.

 Partial nudity was considered acceptable on daytime television in the 1970s but disappeared after 2000, partly due to more conservative morals, and also to the prevalence of cable and satellite subscriptions.
 Only PBS occasionally features nudity.

 In 2008 and 2009, the French TV channel Canal+ featured a series titled X Femmes (French for X Women), which consisted of ten short films shot by female directors with the goal of producing erotica from a female point of view.